mlochbaum/BQN/doc/expression.md

 |  `F*` | `_m`  |       | Function   | 1-Modifier
 |  `F*` | `_c_` |  `G*` | Function   | 2-Modifier

-A function with an asterisk indicates that a subject can also be used.
+An asterisk `*` indicates that a subject can also be used.
 Since the role doesn't exist after parsing, function and subject spellings are indistinguishable in these positions.
 Modifier applications bind more tightly than functions, and associate left-to-right while functions associate right-to-left.

 ## Assignment

-Another element that can be included in expressions is assignment, which is written with `←` to *define* (also called "declare" in many other languages) a variable and `↩` to *change* its definition.
+Expressions may also include assignment, which is written with `←` or `⇐` to *define* (similar to "declare" in many other languages) a variable and `↩` to *change* its definition.
+Assignment has a left-hand side (`name` below) which is usually a variable name, and a right-hand side (`↕4`) which can be any expression.
+The roles of the two sides have to match.
+It sets the value of the variable to be the result of the expression.

+        name ← ↕4
+        name

 A variable can only be defined once within a [scope](lexical.md), and can only be changed if it has already been defined.
-However, it can be shadowed, meaning that it is defined again in an inner scope even though it has a definition in an outer scope already.
+However, it can be shadowed, meaning that an inner scope can define it even if it has a definition in an outer scope already.

         x←1 ⋄ {x←2 ⋄ x↩3 ⋄ x}
         x

-Assignment can be used inline in an expression, and its result is always the value being assigned.
-The role of the identifier used must match the value being assigned.
+Assignment can be used inline in an expression, and its result is always the new value of the assignment target.
+Function or modifier assignment must be parenthesized, while subject assignment doesn't have to be: in a subject expression, assignment arrows have the same precedence as functions.

         2×a←(Neg←-)3
         a